cochr111/My-First-CRUD/README.md

 ```

 ### Step 2: MySQL Initialization
-Once your table is created, you'll want to populate it with some basic entires.
+Once your table is created, you'll want to populate it with some basic entries.
 Use the following code to enter some interesting characters into your database table:

 ```mySQL